TV Shows

-'Rudolph the Red-Nosed Reindeer' Features Murder Scene That Everyone Overlooks
+‘Rudolph the Red-Nosed Reindeer’ Features Murder Scene That No One Ever Notices

 There may not be a more classic holiday film than Rudolph the Red-Nosed Reindeer.
-The stop-motion animated film premiered in 1964 but has remained a staple in households across the world during the month of December.
-CBS is airing the special on Tuesday night, and despite many viewers having grown up on the film, some have since realized that there may be a subtle murder scene in the family special.
+The stop-motion animated TV special premiered in 1964 but has remained a staple in households across the world during the month of December.
+Despite many viewers having grown up on the film, some have since realized that there may be a subtle murder scene in the family special.

-Mostly overlooked, the scene in question comes at the end of the movie during the credits.
-One of the misfit toys, a bird that is supposed to fly but instead only swims, an elf that is preparing to drop the toy off of Santa's sleigh denies the bird the parachute he wants and one the other toys received, instead pushing the bird to what some speculate its demise.
+Mostly overlooked, the scene in question comes at the end of the special during the credits and involves one of the misfit toys, a bird that is supposed to fly but instead only swims.
+An elf that is preparing to drop the toy off of Santa’s sleigh but denies the bird the umbrella that could help him float down.
+Instead the elf pushes the bird to what some speculate is its demise.
 The scene comes across as innocent to most onlookers, but upon close inspection, some wonder if this truly was a case of murder in the holiday classic.

 This program is not the only holiday special raising eyebrows this season.
 The premier Thanksgiving special, A Charlie Brown Thanksgiving, had a few questionable scenes in it that viewers have noticed over the years and during its most recent airing.
 The lovable sidekick to Snoopy, Woodstock, has come under scrutiny for potentially going through with a cannibal move as the bird is seen eating turkey given to him by Snoopy at the dinner table.
 Another scene that has come to the forefront is one with the cast of Peanuts all seated at the table, many of whom on the side, leaving Franklin, the only Black character of the bunch, on the one side by himself.
 The scene has come under fire as some have deemed it racist for placing the white members on one side opposite Franklin.